ahorsedesignedbyacommittee/WidgetSnippets/conversions_readme.txt

 conversions is a simple module for some minor but handy conversions.
-It includes two functions, conversions.currency() and conversions.shoesize().
+It includes three functions: conversions.currency() conversions.numbersystems() conversions.shoesize()

 --------------------------------------------------------------------------------------------